foxglove/docs/docs/5-security/0-okta.md

 title: Okta SSO
 ---

-## Integrate with Okta Single Sign-On

-export const meta = {
-  title: "Okta Single Sign-On",
-  description: "Foxglove organizations can use Okta as authorization provider.", };

-> **This feature requires an Enterprise plan.**
+> **Requires an Enterprise plan.**

-> To enable SSO for your organization, please contact [sales@foxglove.dev](mailto:sales@foxglove.dev)
+Foxglove organizations can use Okta as authorization provider.
+To enable SSO for your organization, contact [sales@foxglove.dev](mailto:sales@foxglove.dev)

 ### Create an Okta application